 Description

-If there’s one Puerto Rican dish you have to try, it’s my mom’s habichuelas guisadas (also known as habichuelas rojas or stewed beans).
-Made with sofrito, sazon and lots of love, these hearty beans are the definition of comfort when served over a bed of warm rice.
+If there’s one Puerto Rican dish you have to try, it’s my mom’s Habichuelas Guisadas (also known as habichuelas rojas or stewed beans).
+Made with sofrito, sazon and winter squash, these stewed beans are the definition of comfort served over a bed of warm rice.

 Ingredients